SO, YOU’VE GOT A SALES TEAM… NOW WHAT?

 - Actually look at it.
 Check the dashboard daily (but not 12x/day, don’t be a dashboard junkie), and monitor results that seem deeply different from what should be happening.

-For example, if meetings is Red, pipeline is Yellow, and revenue is Green, what does that mean?
+For example, if meetings are Red, pipeline is Yellow, and revenue is Green, what does that mean?

 Your AE has been doing well recently, but is not set up for success next month, since the pipeline is drying up.